tencent cloud

 props.put(ConsumerConfig.AUTO_OFFSET_RESET_CONFIG, "none");

-//Create a consumer object, which means generating a consumer instance.
+//Construct a consumption object, that is, generate a consumer instance.

 KafkaConsumer<String, String> consumer = new KafkaConsumer<String, String>(props);